-The full-time extension course is a day course of one calendar year and aims to give a short systematic training to those who have an adequate background of general education and hospital experience, and who are either not qualified academically or unable for other reasons to take the Master's course.
+The full-time extension course provides advanced educational work to those who have adequate general educational qualifications and hospital experience, and who do not possess a first degree or who for other reasons are unable to take the Master's post-graduate degree course.

-In addition to the lectures and seminars students will visit hospital departments, clinics and special hospitals and diagnostic units to gain a comprehensive background to the academic instruction.
+In addition to the lectures and seminar, students will visit hospitals' departments, clinics and special hospitals and diagnostic units to gain a comprehensive background to the academic instruction.